 It’s unclear what exactly Edward’s issue was with the idea.
 Quite likely he realized that since his own marriage hadn’t helped England’s diplomatic ties, he wanted to save his brothers’ marriages to be used as pawns abroad.
 There is also the possibility that by the mid-1460s, Edward had grown wary of Warwick’s ambition and didn’t like the idea of giving him such personal stake in his heirs.

 Whatever the reason, Warwick and Edward’s relationship curdled, though Edward might not have realized the extent of it.
-By 1469, Warwick had allied himself with George and the two hatched a plot to depose Edward in favor of George.
-George would then marry Warwick’s daughter, Isabel, giving Warwick the gift of seeing his daughter crowned queen and his grandson succeed as monarch.
+By 1469, Warwick had allied himself with George and the two hatched a plot to depose Edward in favor of the young duke.
+George would then marry Warwick’s daughter, Isabel, giving Warwick the gift of seeing his daughter crowned queen and his grandson succeed as king.
 Things started out well enough – Edward was captured and George married Isabel, but England fell into chaos without a king on the throne and Warwick was forced to let Edward go.
-In the midst of all of this, Warwick had Elizabeth Woodville’s father and brother executed, doing nothing to help his relationship with the Queen.
+In the midst of all of this, Warwick had Elizabeth Woodville’s father and brother executed.

 By December 1469, Edward made a great show of pardoning Warwick and George and blessing his marriage to Isabel.
 The Countess and Anne made the trek down to London to celebrate Christmas at court that year, taking part in the formal asking of forgiveness from Edward.
 This is one of our first tangible glimpses of Anne; she would have been 13 at the time and was almost certainly a witness to Edward as a prisoner in her family’s castle the summer before.
 We’ve no idea what she thought of all of this, but it seems a fairly safe bet that she was relieved peace had been restored with her family.